 Are electronic scanned copies of paper originals legally valid?

-It is advisable to retain original documents - and not only electronic scanned copies - due to the fact that some documents may be requested by the Courts or may need to be relied upon in litigation by the employer.
+It is advisable to retain original documents in Finland - and not only electronic scanned copies - due to the fact that some documents may be requested by the Courts or may need to be relied upon in litigation by the employer.
+According to the Code of Judicial Procedure (Ch.
+17, Sec.
+39), copies of documents may be presented as evidence to a court of law, unless the court requires the original document to be presented.
 In this case, any party involved in the judicial procedure may challenge the veracity or authenticity of a document.
+In practice, this is rare as courts usually trust that electronic copies are accurate copies of the original.
 If a document is questioned, it will be necessary to provide the original to defeat a challenge to authenticity.

 Are there any legal requirements for electronic archiving systems (EAS)?